Dukweeno/Duckuino/README.md

 #Duckuino
 Simple DuckyScript -> Arduino converter/compiler, Props to Thecakeisgit/DuckuinoPlus for the original compiler.

-The original Rubber Ducky cannot preform Mouse control, But the Duckuino sure can (Well.. at least only this compiler).
+The original Rubber Ducky cannot perform Mouse control, But the Duckuino sure can (Well.. at least only this compiler).

 # Added functionality